 Among the services and programs offered by LBI, they work cooperatively with community and regional partners to improve mobility, accessibility and air quality in Buckhead by sponsoring programs and providing incentives to encourage commuters to take transit, carpool, vanpool, telework, and bike and walk to work.

-Financed entirely by Buckhead CID and managed by Livable Buckhead (“LBI”), “the buc” is a community shuttle service designed to provide free connections between area hotels, restaurants, offices, shopping destinations and MARTA rail in Buckhead.
+Financed entirely by Buckhead CID and managed by Livable Buckhead (“LBI”), “the buc” is a fast, frequent, FREE shuttle service that connects MARTA riders with key Buckhead destinations, including local office buildings and shopping locales.

 Buckhead CID Traffic Model